kachi-tutorials/django-restframework-tutorial/README.md

     number_of_attendees = models.IntegerField("Number_Of_Attendees")
 ```

 Before creating models, make sure you know exactly what fields you want to use.

 Doing some research into the [different fields](https://www.geeksforgeeks.org/django-model-data-types-and-fields-list/) and what they will prevent issues further down the line.

-Now we've written up our model, let's migrate it with the following command.
+Now we've written up our model, let's migrate it with the following commands:

 ```python
 python manage.py makemigrations